cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-04-27-the-evolution-of-the-web-from-html-to-webassembly.md

 These technologies have added new capabilities that allow web applications to scale and operate differently from traditional software.
 For example, today's web applications do not require installation or updates.
 They simply need a device with a web browser to run.
-This has led to the rise of web applications that can be accessed from any device with an internet connection, making them more accessible thanks to the widespread of mobile phones.
+This has led to the rise of web applications that can be accessed from any device with an internet connection, making them more accessible thanks to the wide spread of mobile phones.

 Its rapid development has led to the rise and decline (almost obsolescence) of various technologies over time.
 In particular, there's still an ongoing debate about whether to place the execution logic that consumes most of the computing power on the server or in the client.